r-uby-dev/roda-llm/README.md

 at scale while letting you focus on the code that makes your agent useful rather than the glue that makes it functional.

-The plugin includes a HTML5 web component that can be used to provide a web interface to an llm.rb agent.
-The web component is highly configurable - for example, you can define how tool calls render in the status bar.
-It is also written in vanilla JavaScript and uses technology that is builtin to the browser.
-The javascript asset can be installed into your application via a builtin rake task.
+The plugin includes a custom HTML5 web element (`<agent-console>...</agent-console>) that can be used to provide a web interface to an llm.rb agent with a little bit of HTML markup.

 ## Install